 Esposito got the Black Hawks to the Stanley Cup Final in 1971 and 1973, though they lost to the Canadiens each time.
 When he retired in 1984, Tony owned the Black Hawks' records for wins (418) and shutouts (74), marks that still stand.

 Video: Tony Esposito won Vezina, Calder in 1969-70

-In his NHL100 profile of Esposito, author Bob Verdi writes about how he turned a rocky start with the Black Hawks into a season for the ages.
+In his NHL100 profile of Esposito, author Bob Verdi wrote about how he turned a rocky start with the Black Hawks into a season for the ages: